 Once you have developed solutions that describe engineering and/or administrative controls to eliminate or reduce injuries/illnesses, the next task is to convince or persuade management to make changes: that's the goal of the good recommendation.
 You may perceive corrective actions as immediate needs, but management may see them as planned events.
 Your challenge is to help them develop informed perceptions.

-Most likely, management will understand the importance of taking corrective action and readily agree to you ideas.
+Most likely, management will understand the importance of taking corrective action and readily agree to your recommendations.
 However, if your management team doesn't quite understand the benefits derived from an aggressive proactive approach to workplace safety, the likelihood of success decreases.
 If that's the case where you work, the ability to present effective recommendations is all that more important.
 This module will help you learn how to present "an offer they can't refuse," by emphasizing the long-term bottom-line benefits of the solutions you are recommending.

-When the decision-maker does not act on a recommendation, it's usually because he or she may not have enough information to make a decision.
+It's important to write effective recommendations so that the decision-maker enough information to make a good decision.
 To speed up the process and to improve the approval rate, you must learn to anticipate the questions that the decision-maker will ask in order to sign off on the requested change.
 This being the case, the more pertinent information you can include in the presentation, the more likely the recommendation will be approved.
 Remember, the primary purpose of a recommendation is to persuade.

 To develop effective recommendations, perform the following key steps: